xAl3xFx/reactbar/README.md

 export default App;
 ```

-> Sidebar has required `items` property which is of type `SidebarItem[]` and represents the items in the sidebar menu.
+> SidebarOld has required `items` property which is of type `SidebarItem[]` and represents the items in the sidebar menu.

 #### SidebarItem
 ```typescript